Zirias/qxmoji/README.md

 If your default `make` tool is not GNU make, the latter is probably installed using the name `gmake` (e.g. on BSD systems), so type that instead of `make`.

+## Building on Debian / Ubuntu Linux

+Install the needed dependencies.

+    sudo apt install qtbase5-dev libqt5x11extras5-dev libxcb-xtest0-dev -y
+    sudo apt install build-essential -y

+After that you can continue with the build instructions given above.

+This was tested on Debian 12 amd64 with GCC 12.2.0 (Debian 12.2.0-14).